HRItdy/claw_machine/README.md

   - &#10004; Get the centroid coordinates of three balls.
   - &#10004; Convert the coordinates back to `realsense_wrist_depth_optical_frame` frame.
   - &#10004; Inverse the 2D to 3D procedure, project the 3D coordinates into 2D.
   - &#10004; Verify whether the 2D points are the same.
+  - How to resolve the mismatch issue please refer to the https://github.com/IntelRealSense/realsense-ros/issues/3180#issuecomment-2367253114

 ## Sturcture: